cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 	serializer.archive_buffer(sb);
 }
 ```
-When serializing, image data needs to be loaded with some user provided image loading function, `stbi_load` in the example code above, which returns a pointer to the data and the values to calculate the total image size. `serializer.archive_memory` is then used to serialize the image data to the cache file and `serializer.archive` is used to either serialize or deserialize the size of the image.
-After creating a host visible staging buffer with the size of the image, the buffer is either filled by it's own `sb->fill` function or directly from the cache file using `gvk::serializer::archive_buffer`, which avoids an extra memory allocation in main memory for the image data but copies directly into a host visible GPU buffer.
+In the example code above image data is loaded from file via `stbi_load`, but only when the serializer's mode is `gvk::serializer::mode::serialize`.
+It returns a pointer to the data and the values to calculate the total image size. `serializer.archive_memory` is then used to serialize the image data to the cache file and `serializer.archive` is used to either serialize or deserialize the size of the image.
+After creating a host visible staging buffer with the size of the image, the buffer is either filled by its own `avk::buffer_t::fill` function or directly from the cache file using `gvk::serializer::archive_buffer`, which avoids an extra memory allocation in main memory for the image data and copies directly into a host visible GPU buffer.

 ## \*\_cached functions
 _Gears-Vk_ features `*_cached` function variants for various work loads that support serialization/deserialization.
 They are intended to simplify serializer usage and avoid the need of implementing different code paths for both modes of the serializer.
 For example, to retrieve 2D texture coordinates buffer for model data (modelAndMeshes), `gvk::create_2d_texture_coordinates_buffer_cached` can be used: